 You will also be offered the chance to shadow experienced interpreters and do on-the-job training before taking on interpreting jobs independently.

 The AIS training team delivers training sessions, including professional development courses.
 It also supports interpreters through on-the-job observations.

 Training sessions cover:

 - interpreting for meetings

-- legal and health topics and relevant topics such as new government policies.
+- legal, health and relevant topics such as new government initiatives.

 Code of ethics

 AIS interpreters must follow the Australian Institute of Interpreters and Translators code of ethics.